ti-cortex-m4/demo-java-virtual-threads2/readme.md

 </table>

-There are four ways to create virtual threads:
+There are four ways to create and start virtual threads: